3D-Adapter: Geometry-Consistent Multi-View Diffusion for High-Quality 3D Generation: Experiments

 \paragraph{Parameter sweep on $\lambda_\text{aug}$ and ablation studies.} The 3D-Adapter with a feedback augmentation guidance scale $\lambda_\text{aug} = 1$ (B0) achieves the best visual quality among all variants and significantly better geometry quality than A0.
 As $\lambda_\text{aug}$ increases, the MDD metric continues to improve, but at the expense of visual quality.
 A very large $\lambda_\text{aug}$ (B3) unsurprisingly worsens the results, similar to a large CFG scale.
 Disabling feedback augmentation (C0, equivalent to $\lambda_\text{aug} = 0$) notably impacts the geometric quality, as evidenced by the worse MDD metric, although it still outperforms the baseline (A0) thanks to our robust GRM fine-tuning.
-Without bias canceling (C1), all visual metrics degrade significantly, which substantiates the effectiveness of 3D feedback guidance (Eq.~(\ref{eq:guide})).
+Additionally, we ablated the bias canceling technique (C1), observing significant degradation in all visual metrics, which substantiates the effectiveness of 3D feedback guidance (Eq.~(\ref{eq:guide})).
+Qualitative results are all presented in Fig.~\ref{fig:compare_text2t3d_abl}.

-\paragraph{Comparison with other competitors.} Built on top of GRM, our 3D-Adapter ($\lambda_\text{aug}$=1) further advances the benchmark, outperforming previous SOTAs in text-to-3D~\citep{shape,lgm,instant3d,mvdream,grm} as shown in Table~\ref{tab:grm_sota} and Fig.~\ref{fig:compare_text23d}.
+\paragraph{Comparison with other competitors.} Built on top of GRM, our 3D-Adapter ($\lambda_\text{aug}$=1) further advances the benchmark, outperforming previous SOTAs in text-to-3D~\citep{shape,lgm,instant3d,mvdream,grm,3DTopia} as shown in Table~\ref{tab:grm_sota} and Fig.~\ref{fig:compare_text23d}.